Furnesse/MaskedCratesAPI/README.md

 }
 ```

-### Step 3: Implement Plugin Functionality
+Step 3: Depend on the Plugin

+Before implementing the plugin functionality, make sure your plugin depends on the MaskedCrates, inside your plugin.yml, `depend: [..., MaskedCrates]`

-With your plugin registered, the `registerEffects()` and `registerAnimations()` methods from the `MaskedCratesExtension` interface will be called when MaskedCratesAPI initializes.
-Implement your plugin's functionality inside these method.
+Now that your plugin has successfully registered, you can implement its functionality inside the registerEffects() and registerAnimations() methods from the MaskedCratesExtension interface.
+These methods will be called when the MaskedCratesAPI initializes.

+By following these steps, you can ensure your plugin is properly integrated with the MaskedCrates system and that its functionality is executed as intended.

 ## Conclusion